danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0045](Media/image0045.png)

-   You can see the connection open to the Azure Database for PostgreSQL Single Server and the details for the connection such as user, conenction time and the process id in the database server (remote_pid)
+   You can see the connections open to the Azure Database for PostgreSQL Single Server (only one at this time) and the details for the connection such as user, conenction time and the process id in the database server (remote_pid)

-   On an external machine (e.g. your laptop), open a second Windows Command Prompt and create a second connection to the Azure Database for PostgreSQL Single Server through the PgBouncer service.

-   On an external machine (e.g. your laptop), open a third Windows Command Prompt and create a third connection to the Azure Database for PostgreSQL Single Server through the PgBouncer service.
+   On an external machine (e.g. your laptop), open a two Windows Command Prompts and create a second and a third connection to the Azure Database for PostgreSQL Single Server through the PgBouncer service.

    Go back to the ssh session where you are connected to the Admin console and execute: